benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 * **If you are building version 0.3.0 or later of the *Time Stamper* program**, then you selected "One Directory" during the *Auto PY to EXE* configuration.
 * **If you are building a version of the *Time Stamper* program that is older than version 0.3.0 (e.g., version 0.1.0 or 0.2.0)**, then you selected "One File" during the *Auto PY to EXE* configuration.

-If neither of these conditions apply to you (i.e., if you are trying to build either version 0.3.0 or later in "One File" mode or a version prior to 0.3.0 in "One Directory" mode), then you are on your own, as you will need to tweak some settings within the *Inno Setup* .iss file, which is located in the following directory:
+If neither of these conditions apply to you (i.e., if you are trying to build either version 0.3.0 or later in "One File" mode or a version prior to 0.3.0 in "One Directory" mode), then you are on your own, as you will need to tweak some settings within the *Inno Setup* .iss file, and this guide will **not** go over the meanings of individual settings in *Inno Setup* (.iss) files.
+The *Inno Setup* (.iss) file is located in the following directory:
 ```
 {path_to_repository}\extra_files\setup_files\windows
 ```
-This guide will **not** go over the meanings of individual settings in *Inno Setup* (.iss) files.
 For more information on custom *Inno Setup* settings, refer to [the "Help" page on the *Inno Setup* website](https://jrsoftware.org/ishelp/).

 ### Move the *Time Stamper* program files to the appropriate directory
 You should now move the *Time Stamper* program files that you previously generated using *Auto PY to EXE* into the appropriate folder: